Together, we will change a single story to narratives of great learning and of great success!

-The ELL Department has Administrators that provide help and support to school leaders and ELL coordinators on understanding and implementing mandates.
+The MLL Division has Administrators that provide help and support to school leaders and ELL coordinators on understanding and implementing mandates.
 Some of the mandates include student programming, instructional and staffing requirements.
 They design and deliver professional learning opportunities for English as a New Language, ELL, and content-area teachers.

-Pierre J. Galvez- Director of English Language Learners, Districts 27, 28, 29
+Pierre J. Galvez- Director For Multilingual Learners/English Language Learners, Districts 27, 28, 29

 Pierre Galvez is currently the Director for English Language Learners at the Queens South Field Support Center (QFSS), where he ensures the consistent and effective application of proven ENL instructional practices, citywide initiatives and NYSED mandates in Districts 27, 28 and 29.

 Previously, in District 4, he served the community both at the school level, as a founding member of an ESL Middle School and at the Regional level.
 While at the Regional level he served as a Literacy/ESL Coach, designing professional development and mentoring teachers.
 He served as an ELL Network Support Specialist at the Integrated Curriculum and Instruction Learning Support Organization where he worked side by side with renowned leaders in the field of linguistics.
 In later years, he served as the Director of Student Services and as a mentor for teachers and administrators.

 Pierre’s commitment and expertise with English as a Second Language will surely elevate the academic achievement of more than 16, 000 English Language Learners in districts 27, 28 and 29 .

 Joshua Metz – MLL/ELL Services Administrator, Districts 27, 28, 29